mediamonks/transition-component/docs/guide/muban/README.md

 #### Defining your TransitionRefs

 As you might have noticed we type the `Refs` that are added to the hook configuration, it's important to do this to ensure we get the correct typings in your setup function.

 These types can be grouped into the following two categories:

-- `TransitionRefElement`
+- Single refs
-- `TransitionRefCollection`
+- Collection refs

-##### TransitionRefElement
+##### Single refs

 This group holds all `refs` that are retrieved through one of the following ref definitions in
 Muban: